vippsas/mssql-changefeed/README.md

 The outbox tables has the following columns:

-* `shard`: Used to increase througput; so that consumers can consume/process several partitions at the same time, in line with the "partitioned log" model.
+* `shard_id`: Used to increase throughput; so that consumers can consume/process several partitions at the same time, in line with the "partitioned log" model.
 If you don't wish to have several partitions, simply always pass 0.
+  If you wish to have several partitions, you want to do something like `aggregate_id % shard_count`; the sharding mechanism is left entirely to you.
 * `time_hint`: The time component that should be used in the generated ULIDs.
-  It is a *hint*, because, if you pass an older time than events already processed from the outbox, it will not be honored, since generated ULIDs must always increase (within a shard).
+  It is a *hint*, as it will not always be honored; making ULIDs monotonically increase within each shard takes precedence.
+Pass the current time for this.
-* `order_after_time`: A number that specifies ordering of events.
-  If yor primary key is a simple `(AggregateID, Version)`, then simply pass `Version`.
+* `shard_key` and `ordering`: Used to explicitly demand an ordering of events on the feed that will never be violated, even if `time_hint` is giving a different order.
+The `shard_key` is meant to identify your "entity"/"aggregate" and has a configurable type (defaults to `bigint`); specifically, every event with the same `shard_key` should be on the same shard.
+Then `ordering` (always `bigint`) specifies an ordering *within* each `shard_key`.
+If these concepts do not make sense in your application; for instance, simply always pass `0` for both
+* values.
-* *Primary key*: The primary key column(s) of your table.
-This is *also included in the sort order*, at the end.
+* *Primary keys*: The primary key column(s) of your table.
+These are simply copied over to the feed table, and returned in the result.
+Essentially these are the payload of the outbox/feed mechanism.

-If ordering of events matter to you, please make sure that `(time_hint, order_after_time)` reflects this ordering.
-This may include making sure that a new event on the same aggregate is using a later timestamp *even in the event of clock drift between nodes*.